JuliaMolSim/AtomsBase.jl/README.md

 [standard flexible implementations of the interface](#atomic-systems) that we envision to be broadly applicable.
-If features beyond these are required we we encourage developers to open PRs or provide their own implementations.
+If features beyond these are required we encourage developers to open PRs or provide their own implementations.

 ## Overview
-The main abstract type introduced in AtomsBase `AbstractSystem{D}`.
+The main abstract type introduced in AtomsBase is `AbstractSystem{D}`.
 The `D` parameter indicates the number of spatial dimensions in the system.
 Contained inside the system are species, which may have an arbitrary type, accessible via the `species_type(system)` function.